Learn More About Covina Concert Band

 The beloved Covina Concert Band – just down the street – is putting together serenity-producing, alpha wave-inducing, consciousness-seducing sounds that are guaranteed to wash away all thoughts to the contrary.
 It is The Great Escape, and, if only for a two-hour concert, there is no equal.
 In an instant, they can pluck you from the daily doldrums and transport you back to the Old West.
 They can put you on a dusty stagecoach, envelop you in a blockbuster movie, or drop you right in the middle of a utopian Camelot.
 They can hover you over John Philip Sousa’s band, put you in a front row seat for Glenn Miller, re-introduce you to The Shadow of Your (own!)
 Smile, or hand you the clarinet on the way to New Orleans for a little Dixieland Jazz.

 They’ll be transporting you to great places like this and more this coming summer, for a cost of exactly – yes, zero.
-Not a bad bargain…groups like our very own Covina Concert Band, under the baton of Tom Ridley, are time-honored, uniquely American and precious to our heritage, not to mention our mental well-being.
+Not a bad bargain…groups like our very own Covina Concert Band, under the baton of their gifted conductor, are time-honored, uniquely American and precious to our heritage, not to mention our mental well-being.
 They are fast disappearing and we are lucky to have one of them in our own back yard.
 We desperately need to take advantage of all that they offer.

 This summer – stop!!!
 Take a few moments to smell the roses and let your mind and soul bask in a little musical healing.
 We promise you the Covina Concert Band will send you home with a snap in your step and a song in your head.